 Overview

 ProjectDiscovery’s scanning engine supports various configuration options to customize scan behavior and template execution.
-This includes HTTP headers, template variables, interactsh settings, and template profiles.
+These configurations allow you to set up authentication, rate limiting, custom headers, and template variables through an easy-to-use interface.
 Some templates, particularly those requiring authentication or specific parameters, need additional configuration to work effectively in the cloud platform.

 Scan Configurations

-Configure custom HTTP headers that will be included in all scan requests.
-This is useful for:
+Add HTTP headers that will be included in all scan requests.
+Click “Add another” to add multiple headers.
+Common Examples:

 • Adding authentication tokens